datacamp-content-public/Getting-Started-with-SQL/chapter1.md

 ---
 title: Template Chapter 1
+description: >-
-description: This is a template chapter.
+  This is a template chapter.

 ---

-## Ex 1.1
+## The Very Basics of SQL

 ```yaml
 type: NormalExercise